 The death of a therapist can be hard to cope with, especially if you have established a close bond, if the death is sudden and if there was no shared ending to the therapy – no good byes.
-Why is that and what to do?

 Why can the death of a therapist be so difficult to cope with?